top of page

 Tentacular Improvisation, solo piece >2024

 The solo is an improvisation of about thirty minutes, a navigation between different aesthetics and a search for symbiotic links between them.
-Conceptually, this improvisation is inspired by the readings of Donna Harraway and Sylvia Federici, and practically it is formed by a developed vocabulary of jazz experiences, electronic music, medieval and experimental improvisation.
+It takes the form of a wandering between vocabulary of jazz experiences, electronic music, medieval and experimental improvisation.

 Mona Creisson, viola, voice, FX, video